josrenato/biomaglab.github.io/content/en/authors/jose/_index.md

     url: 'https://www5.usp.br/'

 # Short bio (displayed in user profile at end of posts)
 bio: My project centered around the utilization of a robotic arm as a foundation for learning and research.
-This particular robotic arm is intended to eventually enhance the efficiency and precision of treatments for neurological diseases.
-At present, these treatments are carried out manually, which entails inherent risks of precision loss and common errors.
-The primary objective of the robotic arm is to ensure that such shortcomings do not occur.
   Furthermore, studies involve developing a Python source code within the PyCharm application to facilitate various applications of the robotic arm.
   I am attending High School Integrated in Systems Development, with the purpose of improving my skills in the field of technology and innovation.

 interests:
   - Biomagnetism